easyMultiple ChoiceObjective-mapped

 - D.Include the API in the test because the client owns the integration.

-Why A: Option A is correct because testing a third-party API without explicit written authorization from the vendor violates legal and contractual boundaries, potentially constituting unauthorized access under laws like the Computer Fraud and Abuse Act (CFAA).
+Why A: Testing a third-party API without explicit written authorization from the vendor violates legal and contractual boundaries, potentially constituting unauthorized access under laws like the Computer Fraud and Abuse Act (CFAA).
 The penetration tester must obtain signed authorization to ensure the test is legally defensible and within scope, as the client cannot grant permission for assets they do not own.